Corporate Governance

 Goals:

-• Deliver shareholder value
+• Deliver long-term shareholder value through disciplined growth and capital management

-• Provide high levels of customer satisfaction
+• Provide high levels of customer satisfaction through reliable service, product availability and fulfilment

 Purpose: